-To help make your interview day a success, here are a few do’s and don’ts to keep in mind as you prepare.
+To help make your interview day a success—whether in-person or virtual--here are a few do’s and don’ts to keep in mind as you prepare.

 - Don’t be caught off guard by not knowing your schedule for the day, such as when you’re touring the campus, eating lunch, and any other interview day activities.